Adding And Subtracting Negative Numbers Practice

 Q: What's the difference between a negative sign and a minus sign?

 A: The negative sign indicates that a number is less than zero.
+Still, in practice, they are often used interchangeably, depending on the context.
 The minus sign indicates subtraction.
-However, in practice, they are often used interchangeably, depending on the context.
-For example, in -5, the "-" is a negative sign.
+Here's one way to look at it: in -5, the "-" is a negative sign.
 In 7 - 5, the "-" is a minus sign.

 Q: Is there a real-world example where adding negative numbers makes sense?